 DIY Chocolate Seashells ~ Mermaid Under the Sea Birthday Party

-- Candy Melts in White, Light Cocoa and Pink
+You will need Candy Melts in White, Light Cocoa and Pink and the Wilton 2115-1561 Seashell Candy Mold.

-Melt the Candy Melts using your microwave according to the package directions.
-Using the amounts pictured above, I ended up having a lot of wasted Cocoa and Pink.
+Begin by melting the Candy Melts using your microwave according to the package directions.
+Using the amounts pictured above, I ended up having a lot of wasted Cocoa and Pink colors.
 I recommend starting with a very small amount of the Cocoa and Pink colors.
-You’ll use a lot more of the White.
+You’ll use a lot more of the White Candy Melts.

 Scoop about 3-4 tablespoons of melted White Candy Melts onto a small saucer.
-Add about 1 teaspoon each of the Cocoa and Pink melted chocolates.
+Next, add about 1 teaspoon each of the Cocoa and Pink melted chocolates.

 Use a plastic knife to swirl the colors together.
 Do NOT over-mix the colors.
 You only need to slightly swirl them since transferring them into the mold will mix them a little more.